Blog

 Newborn Breathing Patterns: What’s Normal?

-Updated October 18, 2025 – Understanding your newborn’s breathing patterns can feel a little.
-The pauses, the quick breaths, the tiny sighs; it all looks so different from adult breathing.
+The pauses, the quick breaths, the tiny sighs of your newborn; it all looks so different from adult breathing.
 This guide, Newborn Breathing Patterns: What’s Normal? written with input from Let Mommy Sleep’s registered nurses and newborn care experts, explains what’s normal, when to call the pediatrician and how to help your baby breathe comfortably.

 Newborn Breathing Patterns: What’s Normal?